What laws apply to the collection and use of individuals’ personal information?

 The data protection regime in Mexico is one of the most advanced regimes in Latin America, with a well-defined data protection law and clear data protection authority.
 The Mexican Constitution entitles all individuals with the right to the protection of their private life and personal data, including the right to access, correct and cancel this data.

-The Federal Law on the Protection of Personal Data Held by Private Parties and the related Regulations to the Federal Law sets the requirements that private employers need to follow when ensuring employee data privacy in Mexico.
+The Federal Law on the Protection of Personal Data Held by Private Parties, the related Regulations to the Federal Law and the Guidelines for Privacy Notice set the requirements that private employers need to follow when ensuring employee data privacy in Mexico.
 The Law defines two types of protected data:

 - personal data, and